19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 The day I kissed Fairbanks goodbye, I stopped time at The Crepery one last for my dose of crepes.
 The folks were so nice that they said my meal was on the house for being a loyal customer all these years.

-My favorite crepes as the Brie, Walnut, and Honey, the Crabe Melt, and the Smoked Salmon, and Cuban crepes.
+My favorite crepes are the Brie, Walnut, Honey, the Crabe Melt, the Smoked Salmon, and Cuban crepes.
 They also have vegetarian options.

 Cost: $